 As a patrol supervisor, Mr. Olson directed major crime scenes and traffic crash investigations.
 He reviewed and approved administrative, police, and use of force reports.
 He also investigated allegations of police officer misconduct, conducted background checks, and participated in specialized tasks in community policing, dignitary protection with the U.S. Secret Service and other law enforcement agencies.
+In his law enforcement, career he had experience in the use of physical and deadly force.
 In reaching out to new immigrants and refugees, Mr. Olson initiated the "Police and Emergency Services" workshops at the Immigrant Refugee Community Organization (IRCO) in Portland, Oregon.

 Mr. Olson is regular adjunct professor at Portland Community College (PCC), Portland, Oregon, and Eastern Oregon University (EOU), La Grande, Oregon.
 At PCC, Mr. Olson currently teaches cultural diversity online and campus criminal justice classes.
 He also teaches an online class on civil liability in criminal justice.
+At PCC, he has lectured on police use of force and facilitated the Police Use of Force Accountability Panel.
 At EOU, he teaches an online multiculturalism in emergency services course.
 He established history by designing the first cultural diversity courses and curricula for PCC's criminal justice program in 2001, fire protection program in 2009, and EOU's fire service administration program in 2011.

 Litigation Support: Mr. Olson meets the criteria of an expert witness as outlined in the Federal Rules of Evidence.
 He also meets the criteria of an expert witness as outlined in the Oregon Revised Statutes.
 He has been deposed as an expert witness several times.
 Mr. Olson's services are available to attorneys representing plaintiff and defendant and include diagnostics, thorough reporting, depositions, arbitration hearings, and trial testimony as needed.